Jul 1, 2026

 Before cashing a live check, consider personal loans from a bank, credit union or online lender.
 Some lenders even offer same-day loans, giving you fast access to funds with clearer terms.

-You can choose the length of time you have to make the payments and the loan amount.
+You can choose the repayment term and the loan amount.
 It's likely the interest rate will be lower.

-If you have equity in your home, you might look into a HELOC to get the cash you need.
+If you have equity in your home, you might consider a HELOC to access the cash you need.

 If you're in a short-term cash crunch, you may be able to get a loan from someone you know.
-To avoid straining the relationship, put the loan terms in writing and be sure to make those payments on time.
+To avoid straining the relationship, put the loan terms in writing and make those payments on time.

 The best way to avoid a live check scam is to ignore any check you didn't ask for.
-If you do decide to take advantage of a live check, be sure you research the lender and understand exactly what the terms of the loan are.
+If you decide to take advantage of a live check, be sure to research the lender and understand exactly what the loan terms are.

 • Look up the lender online and confirm they are licensed.